I. THE FALLEN CONDITION OF HUMAN NATURE

 True saving faith is full and unconditional reliance and trust in Christ for salvation.
 It is an entire way of renewed life.
-It involves the whole person, and consists of three essential elements: (1) the intellectual element which is mental belief in, assent to, and acceptance of the message of the gospel of Christ and his atoning work on the cross; (2) the emotional element which is expressed in the love to Christ: “Abide in My love” (John 15: 9b); “You shall love the Lord your God with all your heart, with all your soul, and with all your mind” (Matthew 22: 37).
+It involves the whole person, and consists of three essential elements: (1) the intellectual element which is mental belief in, assent to, and acceptance of the message of the gospel of Christ and his atoning work on the cross; (2) the loving attitude (emotional) element which is expressed in the love to Christ: “Abide in My love” (John 15: 9b); “You shall love the Lord your God with all your heart, with all your soul, and with all your mind” (Matthew 22: 37).
 This love leads to complete trust in Christ, the savior; (3) the volitional element which is a strong commitment and willful loyalty and submission to Christ’s lordship, and personal surrender of one’s will to God’s will through obedience to Christ’s teaching.
 True saving faith is the way of renewed life in a covenantal relationship with God in Christ.

 Human good works are the necessary expression of true faith.
 "As the body without the spirit is dead, so faith without works is dead also" (James 2: 26, 21).
 Faith is known by its works as a tree is known by its fruit.
 Faith bears fruit through responsive love toward the neighbor.
 "In Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love" (Galatians 5: 6).